 Colorado Math Olympiad: Individual, proof-based test consisting of 5 problems in 4 hours.
 Must be excused from class on that Friday to go to UC-Colorado Springs for the contest.

-For more information and our news archive, please visit our FHS Math Club Website
+For more information about past years and our news archive, please visit our Old FHS Math Club Website